kodedninja/reclaim-the-web/slides.md

 ---
 ## Is this production-ready?
 ---
-### "From [researchers in universities](http://datproject.org) all the way to the [remote reaches of the amazon rainforest](http://mapeo.world), people are already using the tools you're learning in this workshop."
+### "From [researchers in universities](http://datproject.org) all the way to the [remote reaches of the amazon rainforest](http://mapeo.world), people are already using these tools..."

 ##### <div class="mt2 tar">https://github.com/kappa-db/workshop</div>
 ---